codeforcash/croupier/RULES.md

 ### Payouts and refunds

-Snipes with only one participant are automatically cancelled and refunded.
+rounds with only one participant are automatically cancelled and refunded.
 Please note that all payouts and refunds are less the transaction fees accorded to the initial transaction.

 ### Availability Limitations; Void Where Prohibited;  Eligibility requirements